International Space Station: Orbital debris threats

 Space debris is tracked remotely from the ground, and the station crew can be notified.
 If necessary, thrusters on the Russian Orbital Segment can alter the station's orbital altitude, avoiding the debris.
 These Debris Avoidance Manoeuvres (DAMs) are not uncommon, taking place if computational models show the debris will approach within a certain threat distance.
 Ten DAMs had been performed by the end of 2009.
 Usually, an increase in orbital velocity of the order of 1 m/s is used to raise the orbit by one or two kilometres.
 If necessary, the altitude can also be lowered, although such a manoeuvre wastes propellant.
 If a threat from orbital debris is identified too late for a DAM to be safely conducted, the station crew close all the hatches aboard the station and retreat into their spacecraft in order to be able to evacuate in the event the station was seriously damaged by the debris.
 Partial station evacuations have occurred on 13 March 2009, 28 June 2011, 24 March 2012, 16 June 2015, November 2021, and 27 June 2024.

 The November 2021 evacuation was caused by a Russian anti-satellite weapon test.
 NASA administrator Bill Nelson said it was unthinkable that Russia would endanger the lives of everyone on ISS, including their own cosmonauts.

-A 7-gram object (shown in centre) shot at 7 km/s, the orbital velocity of the ISS, made this 15 cm crater in a solid block of aluminium.
+A 7-gram object (shown in center) shot at 7 km/s, the orbital velocity of the ISS, made this 15 cm crater in a solid block of aluminium.